Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 objects such as cars will barely be seen in the image if at all.
 However, the light trails from the headlights and tail

-The key to getting solid light trail lines in the picture is to make sure the shutter is open when the cars enter the
+The key to getting solid light trail lines in the picture is to make sure the camera shutter is open when the cars

-frame and remains open until they leave the frame.
-If you don't do that, you will still get light trails, but some of
+enter the frame and remains open until they leave the frame.
+If you don't do that, you will still get light trails, but

 use may be longer depending on how long it takes for the cars to pass through the frame.
 In some situations, a